smirarab/sepp/tutorial/upp-tutorial.md

 * The difference in accuracy between UPP(Fast) and UPP(Default) depends on the rate of evolution.
 Datasets with low to moderate evolutionary diameters can be analyzed well with UPP(Fast); otherwise, we recommend the use of UPP(Default).
 However, on large datasets, UPP(Default) will take nearly ten times as much running time.

+**Custom seed alignment and tree**: If you have a pre-computed seed alignment (with phylogenetic tree), you can provide this to UPP.
+See Advanced Usage information below about how to do this.

+**Parallel implementation**: UPP, like SEPP and TIPP, is embarrassingly parallel.
+See Advanced Usage information about how to do this.

+#### Fragmentary Datasets

-FRAGMENTARY DATASETS: UPP can be used in default mode, which will select the backbone sequences randomly and without trying to restrict the backbone to full length sequences.
+UPP can be used in default mode, which will select the backbone sequences randomly and without trying to restrict the backbone to full length sequences.
 However, if the dataset contains fragments, then UPP should be used in a mode that restricts the backbone to just the "full-length" sequences.
 To do this, you will need to provide UPP with an estimate of the full length of sequences for your locus.
 See Advanced Usage information about how to do this.

-SUPPLYING YOUR OWN SEED ALIGNMENT AND TREE: If you have a pre-computed seed alignment (with phylogenetic tree), you can provide this to UPP.
-See Advanced Usage information below about how to do this.

-PARALLEL IMPLEMENTATION: UPP is embarrassingly parallel.
-See Advanced Usage information about how to do this.
+Note that if there are no fragmentary sequences, running UPP using this option will be equivalent of running PASTA on the entire dataset.

 Developers: Nam Nguyen, Siavash Mirarab, and Tandy Warnow.

-###Publication:
+####Publication

-Nam Nguyen, Siavash Mirarab, Keerthana Kumar, and Tandy Warnow. `Ultra-large alignments using Phylogeny Aware Profiles`.
-Accepted to RECOMB 2015 (Research in Computational Molecular Biology 2015) and Genome Biology.
+* Nguyen, Nam-phuong D., Siavash Mirarab, Keerthana Kumar, and Tandy Warnow.
+2015.
+“Ultra-Large Alignments Using Phylogeny-Aware Profiles.”
+Genome Biology 16 (1): 124. doi:[10.1186/s13059-015-0688-z](http://genomebiology.com/2015/16/1/124).

 ---
 Installation